 Once you have some practice, gather a support system.
 These are people like your practice buddy who will support you when you implement your boundaries with the stomper in question.
-My support comes from my closest friends, my husband, and my therapist.
+My support comes from my husband, my closest friends, and when I saw him regularly, my therapist.
 This system is to encourage you and keep you steady when you set your boundaries with the stompers.

 You’re ready to implement your strong boundaries!
-The suggested method is face-to-face, but emailing is just as fine.
-As long as you can confirm that the stomper has received your boundaries, you’re good to go.
+The suggested method is face-to-face, but emailing is just as good.
+As long as you can confirm that the stomper has received your boundaries, you’re all set.

 You should keep in mind that after implementing your boundaries, it’s almost guaranteed that the stomper will push back.
 They will test your boundaries to determine if you’re bluffing.
 When this happens, you need to stick to the consequences you’ve outlined and follow through with them.

-A more in-depth guide to setting and sticking to boundaries can be found in the Boundaries book.
+You can find a more in-depth guide to setting and sticking to boundaries in the Boundaries book.

 Poor (or Nonexistent) Boundaries